maxtingle11/Insights-for-Music-Artists/README.md

 ![Insights for Music Artists](images/01_title.jpg)

-## Spotify Data Dashboard
+## The Problem: New Artists Have Minimal to No Data

 ![Spotify Dashboard](images/02_spotify_dashboard.jpg)

+Currently, music artists have access to data-backed insights from companies like Spotify, Apple Music, and YouTube (to name a few).
+The insights provided are derived from listener engagement data (as pictured in the Spotify dashboard above), listener demographic data, streaming data, as well as earned revenue data.

+The problem, however, is that new artists are highly unlikely to have a substantial listenership, meaning that majority of their songs have been streamed under 1,000 times.
+Therefore, **new artists do not yet have enough data** to fuel the insights provided by these companies, leaving them with minimal insights to inform their marketing efforts.

-## Artist Insights Web App
+## The Solution: Artist Insights Web App

 ![Artist Insights Web App](images/03_web_app.jpg)

+I developed a web app and model that returns useful insights for artists at any point in the development of their listenership.

-## Andrew Marks - DJ, Producer, Dance Music Artist
+## Example: Andrew Marks - DJ, Producer, Dance Music Artist
 ![Andrew Marks](images/04_andrew_marks.jpg)

-## Copy Artist Spotify URI
+## To Use the App, Copy Artist's Spotify URI
 ![Copy Spotify URI](images/05_copy_uri.jpg)

-## Artist Insights Report
+## Sample Artist Insights Report
 ![Artist Insights Report](images/06_artist_insights_report.jpg)

-## So why find similar artists and suggested genre tags?
+## Why find similar artists and suggested genre tags?

 ### Facebook Ads Targeting: Lady Gaga
 ![Facebook Ads Targeting: Lady Gaga](images/07_facebook_ads_lady_gaga.jpg)